malramsay64/phd-thesis/02_Dynamics/standard_dynamics.md

 is taking place through similar processes as ortho-terphenyl.

-![The structural relaxation time $\tau_S$ for a range of temperatures pressures.
+![The structural relaxation time $\tau_S$ for a range of temperatures and pressures.
 The temperature has been normalised by the melting point reducing both pressures to a single curve.
-The black line is a fit of the Vogel--Tammann--Fulcher relation where the fragility $m$ has been found to be 220.
+The markers represent the mean of all initial configurations, with the vertical line at the center of each marker indicating an estimate of the error.
+All errors are smaller than the marker size.
+A best fit of the Vogel--Tamman--Fulcher relation is shown as a black line with a fragility $m = 220$.
 ](../Projects/Dynamics/figures/scattering_function_summary.svg){width=80% #fig:isf_relaxation}

 The timescales of the structural relaxation $\tau_S$